 In general, two circumstances may cause the school to reverse a prior decision to accept a student.
 Acceptance may be reversed if there is evidence that information provided the school has been falsified.
 In the event that an attempt has been made to gain acceptance by falsifying information, the student will not be permitted to attend school even if a prior acceptance has been granted.
 This includes information obtained from written records as well as from comments made during interviews.

 Accetpance may be reversed if a student fails to show up for school when anticipated (such as the first day of school) and no contact has been made to account for the absence.
 A student who is absent five (5) days without notification from a parent will be withdrawn from the school and his or her seat will be given to another student.

-If a student withdraws after June 1st, the parent or legal guardian is responsible to pay the $500 withdrawal fee which covers curriculum costs.
+If a student withdraws after June 1st, the parent or legal guardian is responsible to pay a $500 withdrawal fee which covers curriculum costs.

 Policy of Nondiscrimination